cristaloleg/awesome-manifesto/README.md

   - to have a way how to drive a meeting

 ### Communications
+- use the best apps
+  - fast, flexible, pleasurable
 - outcomes of important discussions should be on a wiki
   - better visibility for outcomes
 - only important notifications